dariahorga/NotesApp/README.md

 # Notes App

 ## Description
 The Notes App is a handy tool designed to help users manage their thoughts, ideas, and tasks.
 They can easily create, edit, and delete notes, organizing them into folders for a neat and tidy workspace.
 The app also allows to add tasks, to edit and delete them, and set deadlines to stay on track.
-Users can log in with their Google account and sync with their phone's calendar to keep everything in sync.
-The dashboard provides quick access to recent notes and tasks, making it easy for users to stay organized and productive in their daily lives.
+Users can log in with their Google account and connect with their phone's calendar to keep everything in sync.
+The homepage provides quick access to recent notes and tasks, making it easy for users to stay organized and productive in their daily lives.

 ## Team Members
 - **Berca Teodora**